-Before you do anything whilst attempting to fix your earbuds after they’ve gotten wet, you need to immediately take them out of whatever source of water they’re placed within.
-If the exposure to water continues this will cause greater damage to the internal circuitry of the earbuds.
+Before you do anything while attempting to fix your earbuds after they’ve gotten wet, you need to immediately take them out of whatever source of water they’re placed within.
+If the exposure to water continues, this will cause more significant damage to the internal circuitry of the earbuds.

-Damage can particularly happen to your earbuds if you attempt to use them whilst they are still primarily wet or are still submerged in the water.
-This can usually occur if you turn on your earbuds or try to send an audio signal to them, while they are still wet in some form.
+Damage can mainly happen to your earbuds if you attempt to use them while they are still primarily wet or submerged in the water.
+This can usually occur if you turn on your earbuds or try to send an audio signal to them while they are still wet in some form.

 We would also recommend that you be mindful that various impurities exist in the water.
-These impurities in the water may cause a short circuit in your earbuds that can directly harm its internal structure, and might be extremely harmful to you the user as well.
+These impurities in the water may cause a short circuit in your earbuds that can directly harm their internal structure and might be extremely harmful to you, the user as well.

-If you wish to use your earbuds once again then you will have to ensure that all of the water has evaporated or dried out from the circuitry.
-Once this has been removed electrical power or even audio signals can once again flow through the device.
+If you wish to use your earbuds once again, then you will have to ensure that all of the water has evaporated or dried out from the circuitry.
+Once this has been removed, electrical power or audio signals can flow through the device.

 Otherwise, you risk the electrolytes in the water, or any form of liquid, conducting the electricity and creating a strong static that might damage the internal structure of your earbuds.